64nYm3d3/CheatSheet/Security/Red/VBA_Macro.md

 # Do you have Microsoft Word?
 Excel?
 Access?
-# Do you need payloads in those files?
+# Do you need a payload?
 # VBA Macro got you covered!